Compassionate Hospice Care

 Hospice manages symptoms to maintain or enhance quality of life.
 Hospice services are available for anyone with a life-limiting illness who wants comfort care rather than curative procedures.
 Hospice care may span months or more and can be at offered in nursing homes, long-term care facilities or hospitals.
 Hospice is simply a type of care that focuses on the quality of life someone has left.

-For decades, UPMC Susquehanna's Hospice care has worked to improve the quality of life for our patients while helping them and their families live life to the fullest.
+For decades, our hospice care has worked to improve the quality of life for our patients while helping them and their families live life to the fullest.

 How does hospice care work?
 Typically, a family member serves as the primary caregiver and, when appropriate, helps make decisions for the terminally ill individual.
 Members of the hospice staff make regular visits to assess the patient and provide additional care or other services.
 Hospice staff is on-call 24 hours a day, seven days a week.

 The hospice team develops a care plan that meets each patient's individual needs for pain management and symptom control.
 The team usually consists of:

 - Patient's personal physician

 - Hospice physician or medical director

 - Speech, physical, and occupational therapists if needed